wikimedia-research/wiki-comparison/clustering-initial/deliverable/README.md

 |:--------:|:--------:|:---------:|
 |[![radial_dendrogram_k4.pdf](figures/radial_dendrogram_k4.png)](hierarchical_dendrograms/radial_dendrogram_k4.pdf)|[![radial_dendrogram_k5.pdf](figures/radial_dendrogram_k5.png)](hierarchical_dendrograms/radial_dendrogram_k5.pdf)|[![radial_dendrogram_k10.pdf](figures/radial_dendrogram_k10.png)](hierarchical_dendrograms/radial_dendrogram_k10.pdf)|

 These should be reviewed to determine if the cluster assignments make sense and which clustering should be used (4 vs 5 vs 10).
+Also, it's super interesting that the model -- which did not have any knowledge of the language or project of any of the wikis -- relied only on summary stats about the wikis and in many cases created clusters of projects with the same language and same-family language.
+(So it's cool to see qualitative similarity match quantiative similarity, I think. – MP)

 |4 clusters|5 clusters|10 clusters|
 |:--------:|:--------:|:---------:|